 Questions?
 Click Here

 The Office of the Chief Inspector supports the mission of reducing recidivism among those we touch by ensuring persons under our supervision inside facilities and in the community are treated fairly and appropriately by monitoring compliance with laws, rules, policies and internal and external standards.
 The cornerstone of the Office is the management of the Inmate Grievance Procedure, which gives the incarcerated population an opportunity to civilly and productively voice their concerns regarding the conditions of incarceration.
 Additionally, the Office brings considerable resources to bear ensuring that investigations of internal and external threats to the security, health and safety of our agency are thoroughly supported and fairly conducted.
 The Office of the Chief Inspector is comprised of five discreet divisions: Inspector Support Division; Investigative Services Division; Intelligence Division; Bureau of Operational Compliance; and Security Threat Group Investigations & Canine Operations.

 Inspector Support Division

 Responsible for the collection and dissemination of tactical, operational, and strategic intelligence information and data to include tracking various forms of contraband, identifying threats to security or potential criminal activity and violence.
-It is comprised of (3) three subordinate units: The Intelligence Services Unit (ISU), the Digital Forensics Unit (DFU) and the Centralized Background Checks Unit (CBCU).
+It is comprised of three (3) subunits: The Intelligence Services Unit (ISU), the Digital Forensics Unit (DFU) and the Centralized Background Checks Unit (CBCU).

 - Intelligence Services Unit (ISU)- responsible for collecting, analyzing, and disseminating intelligence information from DRC facilities and Adult Parole Authority regions in support of statewide investigations and intelligence efforts.